bloque-app/sdk/packages/sdk/README.md

 ## Features

 - **TypeScript First**: Built with TypeScript for complete type safety
-- **Simple API**: Intuitive interface for managing organizations, compliance, and accounts
+- **Simple API**: Intuitive interface for managing organizations, compliance, accounts, and identity
 - **Fully Async**: Promise-based API for modern JavaScript workflows
 - **Lightweight**: Minimal dependencies for optimal bundle size
 - **Modular**: Import only what you need with tree-shakeable exports